Bass2015/ecg_peak_labeller/README.md

 ## Usage 🚀

 1. Run `streamlit run ecg_PL.py`
-2. Load your ECG numpy array by clicking on "Open ECG Data"
+2. Select one of the unlabeled ECG signals on the drop down box.
 3. Click on the peaks in the plot.
-Each click will mark a peak with a red circle and its index will be displayed on the top of the plot.
+Each click will mark a peak with a red circle and its index will be displayed on the bottom of the plot.
+4. Due to some limitations, at the moment you have to click two times on the chart.
+5. You can select an area to zoom in, in case you need more precission.
-4. Once all peaks have been identified, click on "Save Peaks".
-The list of peaks will be saved to a numpy array and exported to a CSV file.
+6. Once all peaks have been identified, click on "Save Peaks".
+The list of peaks will be saved to a numpy array and exported to a the pickle file.
-5. If you want to start over, click on "Clear Peaks" to remove all the previous markings.
+7. Once peaks are saved, the ECG is ticked as "Labeled", so it won't show in the dropdown.
+8. Click on "Clear peaks" to clear the plot and start over.

 ## Example 🎉